Stalker2106x/MenuFramework/README.md

 	- Lua
 	- Sol2

-You need to grab and build dependencies if they are not installed on your machine (which is probably the case), you can do so with the following command-lines:
+You need to grab dependencies if they are not installed on your machine (which is probably the case), you can do so with the following command-line:

-    git submodule init
-    git submodule update
+    git submodule update --init --recursive

 The project itself is based on CMake, which means you have to generate the build tools for it.
 You can generate Makefiles, Visual studio solutions, etc with the following commands (when at repository root)